AI-For-Wearables-PAM/activity-recog/README.md

 ## Troubleshooting
-The file `pre_trained.ipynb` uses OpenCV features with dependencies that may not be automatically installed (e.g., GStreamer).
+The file `s3d_v1.ipynb` uses OpenCV features with dependencies that may not be automatically installed (e.g., GStreamer).
 To clear errors, OpenCV may need to be built from source.
 A few options are below.

 ### Solution 1